sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Introduction
-In this notebook, I built an encoder-decoder neural network that functions as part of an end-to-end machine translation pipeline.
+In this notebook, as part of a Udacity project, I built an encoder-decoder neural network that functions as part of an end-to-end machine translation pipeline.
 The completed pipeline will accept English text as input and return the French translation.

 # Setup